Gioker90/SQL/DB & table creation.md

 ```sql
 CREATE DATABASE HR
 ```
-therefore I will use `CREATE TABLE` to define the type of data I want
+Thereafter, I will use `CREATE TABLE` to define the type of data I want
 ````sql
 CREATE TABLE HC (
 ID int not null,